codacy/codacy-coverage-reporter-action/README.md

     > ⚠️ **Never write API tokens to your configuration files** and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.

-2. [Generate a supported code coverage report](https://docs.codacy.com/coverage-reporter/#adding-coverage-to-your-repository) before each push to your repository.
+2. [Generate a supported code coverage report](https://docs.codacy.com/coverage-reporter/#generating-coverage) on each push to your repository.

 3. Add the following to a file `.github/workflows/codacy-coverage-reporter.yaml` in your repository.
 Update the sample code with the name of the environment storing the access token and the paths to the report files generated previously: